 They served as judges for the people at all times.
 The difficult cases they brought to Moses, but the simple ones they decided themselves.

 At STCM students, parents and staff have many opportunities for their voices to be heard.
 Students are always listened to by adults and are taught to listen carefully to each other; respecting the right of every individual to have their opinions heard.
 It is a feature of our school that all staff make time to listen, so that student’s concerns are heard and acted upon.
 ‘Student Voice’ is strong here and ensures students have an opportunity to voice their opinions and be ‘active’ members of our learning community.
 Students are involved in the appointment process when new staff are taken on.
 They prepare their own questions and feedback to the Senior Leadership Team, often proving to be the single most valuable piece of the jigsaw when assessing a candidates suitability to get along in STCM school.
-In 2016, we held a mock EU Referendum, giving students the opportunity to understand the voting process.

 RULE OF LAW